radlakha/radlakha.github.io/_posts/2023-04-04-working-with-repos-on-github.md

 ---

-- Setting up your dev env and downloading the code
+- **Setting up your dev env and downloading the code**

-    TODO
+    - I prefer to use codespaces, though, you can use a local dev env too
+    - Refer to Readme in the repo for instructions to setup your dev env

-- W**orking on your feature/refactor/bug**
+- **Working on your feature/refactor/bug**
+    - If this is the first time accessing the repo you can clone it to your dev env
+    ```bash
+    git clone <url>
+    ```

     - Start with the latest and greatest codebase

     ```bash